The Birding History of Selsey Bill

 Then in late 1974 things changed considerably when I moved to West Sussex and much closer to the Peninsula, where the draw of the sea was to prove irresistible and visits quickly increased.
 There was a problem though, for being new to birding I needed help and the company of others.
 How I envied those experienced enough to confidently identify a distant row of black dots skidding over the horizon as Common Scoter.
 Just how did they know that funny tern was an adult Little Gull?
 Surely that little brown finch arriving from the sea was unidentifiable, so what makes it a Redpoll?
 Would I ever know enough to separate the skuas?

 As I ‘learnt my trade’ through the 1970’s I was to meet some great birders, but especially Tony Marr whose ability in the field was legendary.
 He would occasionally visit to keep an eye on the young ‘whipper-snappers’ such as myself and CRJ and steer us along the right path.
 It stood us in good stead and I found myself adopting some of his techniques and detailed diary notes, which I use to this day.
 It has to be said though some of the ‘birding establishment’ of the time were less understanding and, let’s face it, at times downright distrustful!
 I vividly recall being with CRJ on a then undeveloped field near Bill House in late April 1979 where a pair of Stonechats was breeding, when suddenly another male Stonechat appeared.
 It was remarkably pied in its full summer plumage, with a massive while collar and rump and bold white wing flashes too, quite different to the ‘normal’ Stonechat, which eventually drove the interloper away, but not before a couple of other observers also saw it.
 It was without doubt an Eastern Stonechat – then just a sub-species - very striking in every way.
 Perhaps naively, CRJ and I agreed to do separate descriptions without further consultation – with no photos as was then normal – and to our dismay the record was rejected, with some discussion over slight omissions in our notes.
 Looking back it still hurts and there is in my mind absolutely no doubt – but it taught us both a salutary lesson.
-No doubt the BBRC had their reasons, but I feel sure the perceived birding inexperience of the two new Selsey upstarts involved was a factor!
+No doubt the BBRC had their reasons, but I feel sure the perceived birding inexperience of the two new Selsey upstarts involved was a major factor!

 Meanwhile, the pair of us became ever more enthusiastic as the bond between us strengthened.
 Although small in stature, CRJ was big on reputation and kept me and others enthralled with his twitching tales from the Isles of Scilly.
 What’s more, he now had a camera, a proper one, from which he produced some impressive slides.
 I particularly remember one bitterly cold day in February sitting in his old Ford Anglia and jumping out to log a Pink-footed Goose arriving from the sea in a snow flurry!
-We had between us been collating the bird records and discussed the possibility of producing a new series of annual bird reports in the future.
-As it happened, by the end of 1979 we had already published the first and we went on to produce four more, until we eventually had to cease when overtaken by work and family commitments.
+We had between us been collating the bird records and discussed the possibility of producing a new series of annual bird reports in the future; so it was then by the end of 1979 we had already published the first and we went on to produce four more, until we eventually had to cease when overtaken by work and family commitments.
 That series of reports is now a collector’s item!

 So, as the end of the decade beckoned, a new generation of birders was in place and twenty years after the first pioneers had started watching at the Bill, it was thriving again.
 This included many new out-of-County regulars from Hampshire and beyond, with the realisation that some great birding was to be had there, even if the sea passage totals were not as great as at some other sites.
 The variety of species and regular close views often provided some of the best birding in Sussex, whilst added to that there was also a great chance of seeing unusual passerines, for even then the natural habitat was comparatively unspoilt – a situation that was to dramatically change in future years.